 Then, we can fill in the maximum drift equation using:

 For this article I want to leave it here!
 There are loads of other areas we can zoom in to, such as wind shear, wind around mountains and obstacles such as helipads, demarcation lines and more, but those are for future articles.
 The main focus here was geostrophic wind, coriolis force and gradient wind, as those can be the trickiest for most.
+If you want to read more, Skybrary has an informative section on other forms of wind as well.
 For now, if you have any future requests, comments, questions, or feedback, please leave them below or contact me directly.